-Learn about trends in the Brewery business and where to find more info about how to open your own Brewery business.
+Learn about the brewery industry and find more information on how to start a brewery.
 Don’t forget you can receive free or low-cost training and free professional business advice, from your local Small Business Development Center!

 NAICS Code: 312120, SIC Code: 2082

-This Brewery business market research report summary is from Euromonitor which also sells a full version of this report.
+This Beer in the US market research report summary is from Euromonitor, which also sells a full version of this report.

 Additional information on craft beer customers can be found in a variety of topical and trade publications, including:

 Brewery Business Startup Costs

 According to Business News Daily, the average cost to start a brewery is estimated to be in the range of $500,000 to $1,000,000.
 The wide range comes from the varying difficulty of state and local permits and regulations as well as whether a brewery has an on-premise tasting component.

 Additional brewery startup costs information can be found through the following resources: